Career Timeline of Tina Turner: Major Achievements and Milestones

 1968: Signing with Blue Thumb Records

-In 1969, Ike and Tina Turner released the album "Outta Season", which included their charted cover of Otis Redding's "I've Been Loving You Too Long".
-Later that year, they released "The Hunter" album, with the title track earning Tina a Grammy nomination.
+In 1969, Ike & Tina Turner released the album "Outta Season" which produced their charted cover of Otis Redding's "I've Been Loving You Too Long".
+They also released "The Hunter" album, where the title track earned Tina Turner a Grammy nomination.

 Loading Video...